lapig-ufg/docker-repo/docker-geoserver/README.md

 ## Clustering using JMS Plugin
 GeoServer supports clustering using JMS cluster plugin or using the ActiveMQ-broker.

-You can read more about how to set up clustering in [kartoza clustering](https://github.com/lapig-ufg/docker-repo/tree/main/docker-geoserver/clustering)
+You can read more about how to set up clustering in [lapig clustering](https://github.com/lapig-ufg/docker-repo/tree/main/docker-geoserver/clustering)

 ## Running the Image